-Consummate hypocrite !--profound perjurer !-- ISCARIOT the 2nd !-thine own words shall brand thee with eternal infamy!
+Consummate hypocrite!-profound perjurer!-Iscanior the 2nd!-thine own words shall brand thee with eternal infamy!

 "WE BESEECH GOD AND MEN TO WITNESS THE OATH!"
 And this miscreant is saluted "Emperor of the French."
-"And NOTICES TO CORRESPONDENTS this is the end of French Revolutions!"
+"And this is the end of French Revolutions!"

 It is a lie!

 None but the veriest fools can believe in the stability, the permanence, of the incarnate fraud.
 But the votes?
 The votes not yet cast up are calculated upon to number eight millions.
 Why not?
 The ballot-box is in the hands of the usurper; and in spite of Republican manifestoes and the "abstention" of vast numbers; the votes must exceed those of December last, and will.
 The reader is referred to our Paris correspondent's letter for some curious particulars concerning the operation of this miserable farce of "voting the Empire."
 One fact will dispose of the question as to the genuineness or fraud of this vote for the Empire.
-A Lille journal, dated Sunday evening, observes: "We have visited all the polling-booths, and we have not seen any ballots distributed with 'No.' It is true if such ballots were seen they would be forthwith seized, and the bearers arrested; for this peremptory Such balldest.
-Such printing and distribution would consequently gives the definitive result for Paris and the department of the Seine as follows: For the Empire; 208,615; Against: 53,617; Abstentions: 53,269.
+A Lille journal, dated Sunday evening, observes: "We have visited all the polling-booths, and we have not seen any ballots distributed with 'No.' It is true if such ballots were seen they would be forthwith seized, and the bearers arrested; for this peremptory reason-that no demand has been made at the Prefecture to print such ballots.
+Such printing and distribution would consequently becontrary to law."
+Comment would be superfluous!
+The Moniteur gives the definitive result for Paris and the department of the Seine as follows: -For the Empire; 208,615; Against: 53,617; Abstentions: 53,269.
 Even this account admits the existence of a formidable Republican force, numbering more than one hundred thousand electors.
 But this is far short of the truth.
 The Times correspondent plainly intimates that the affirmative vote of 208,615 is a Napoleonic flam.
 The correspondent of the Daily News is still more explicit and plain-spoken.
 He says "the impression is general in Paris that the ballot for the Empire has been a gigantic swindle, but that the fraud practised has been so gross, so overdone, that it will be impossible to prevent such an exposure as will convince the most credulous."
 In support of this declaration he gives facts and figures at great length; and if his evidence is to be depended on, no one need despair of Paris.
 He gives a list of manufactories and other establishments, employing altogether not less than 15,000 workmen, and affirms that they have all abstained in obedience to the Revolutionary manifestoes.
 He adds that the inhabitants of many sections of the different arrondissements are prepared to prove that the vast majority of the electors of their districts stayed at home, while the official returns represent almost the entire population as having voted."
 It is well known-whatever the official returns may declare-that at Lyons the "abstentions" were very numerous; and at Marseilles more than half the electors abstained.